KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

   (mount/start)
 ```

-Our printer namespace will have one state, `timer`.
+Our printer namespace will initially have only one state, `timer`.
 This `timer` should periodically print a phrase when started, and cancel itself when stopped.

 ``` clojure
 (ns consul-printer.printer